Kinara

 Is this a dating thing?

-It’s a day for fifty people worth meeting, made with care.
-We can’t promise you’ll meet someone.
-We can promise a day worth showing up for — and the evening tends to handle the rest.
+No — and that’s the point.
+It’s a day with fifty Very Interesting People worth knowing, not a dating pool.
+We can’t promise you’ll meet someone — we can promise a day worth showing up for, and the evening tends to handle the rest.

 The shore where things arrive.